XronosSchedulingLtd/scheduleruserdocs/groups.rst

 the membership of your group.
 You might create it using as building blocks groups provided by other people, but having got the list you want you might not want it to change when the other groups change.

+..
+[1]
+  They're like rats - no matter what you do you can never eradicate them entirely.